 The Harare itineraries and tours below are a starting point for visitors to get to know the city.
+I’ve grouped some of my favourite places and I’ve suggested itineraries to cover over a number of days.

 The places in the itineraries are tagged on Google Maps (see the specific links below) so you can print them out and take them with you on your own self-guided tour.